Unified, Persistent File Browser

 On the right hand side, the table view has a few pieces along the top:

-path associated with the information below.
+pathassociated with the information below with the corresponding hostname right above it.
 If you haven't received any information from any agent yet or you haven't clicked on a path, this will default to the current directory

 true.
 Then issues that command with the

-For each entry in the table menu on the right, there are some actions you can do:
+For each entry in the table menu on the right, there are some actions you can do by clicking the gear icon:

 The file browser only shows some information that's returned.
 There are portions that are Operating Specific though - like UNIX permissions, extended attributes, or SDDLs.
 This information doesn't make sense to display in the main table, so clicking the